 Closer to Home: Half-Day Options

-The Airlie Beach Lagoon is a five-minute walk from Mirage and free to use.
-It’s not a day trip, but on a rest day between bigger excursions, it’s the best spot to swim with a view of the harbour and the islands beyond.
-The Airlie Beach travel guide covers more local options if you’re looking for markets, dining, or coastal walks within strolling distance.
+The Airlie Beach Lagoon is a free saltwater pool on the foreshore, about a seven-minute drive from us and an easy add-on before or after a bigger excursion.
+It is the best spot in town to swim with a view of the harbour and the islands beyond.
+The Airlie Beach travel guide covers more local options if you are looking for markets, dining, or coastal walks within strolling distance.
+Back at the resort, our lagoon pool is where most guests wind up after a morning on the water.

 Frequently Asked Questions